skgitter/algorithms/README.md

-# algorithms
+# Algorithms
-Java implementation of algorithms.
+Java implementation of sorting and searching algorithms algorithms.